Spatial ergodicity and central limit theorems for parabolic Anderson model with delta initial condition: Introduction

-We prove Theorem \ref{ergodicity} in \S\ref{sec:ergodicity}.
-In Chen et al \cite{CKNP}, we used Poincar\'{e}-type inequalities and Malliavin calculus in order to establish the spatial ergodicity for a large class of parabolic stochastic PDEs that include the parabolic Anderson model with {\em flat initial condition} $u(0) \equiv 1$.
+Now let us compare our work with the existing ones to show the difficulties and hence the contributions of the current paper.
+First, regarding Theorem \ref{ergodicity}, in Chen et al \cite{CKNP}, we used Poincar\'{e}-type inequalities and Malliavin calculus in order to establish the spatial ergodicity for a large class of parabolic stochastic PDEs that include the parabolic Anderson model with {\em flat initial condition} $u(0) \equiv 1$.
 Broadly speaking, the method in \cite{CKNP} is also employed here in order to prove Theorem \ref{ergodicity}.
 However, because the initial profile of \eqref{PAM} is the singular measure $\delta_0$, novel technical issues arise.
 Chief among them is the fact that the Malliavin derivative of the solution to \eqref{PAM} behaves radically differently from the case with constant initial data.
 This can be seen by comparing our Lemma \ref{derivative:estimate} with Theorem 6.4 of \cite{CKNP}.
 As a result, the Poincar\'{e}-type inequality [see \eqref{Poincare:Cov}] yields a $(\log N/N)$-decay rate, which is bigger than the $1/N$-rate obtained in the flat case \cite{CKNP}, and the asymptotic variance \eqref{AVar} is likewise different from the case of flat initial data.
 The Poincar\'{e}-type inequality \eqref{Poincare:Cov} is based on the Clark-Ocone formula, and the latter plays an import role not only in this context, but in fact throughout the paper.